Pulin Behari Das: Career

 In July, 1910, Pulin was arrested again along with 46 other revolutionaries on charges of sedition.
 Later another 44 revolutionaries were arrested.
 This came to be known as the Dhaka Conspiracy Case.
 After the trial Pulin was awarded lifelong imprisonment.
-He was transferred to the Cellular Jail where he found himself in the company of revolutionaries like Hem Chandra Das, Barindra Kumar Ghosh and Vinayak Savarkar.
+He was transferred to the Cellular Jail where he found himself in the company of revolutionaries like Hem Chandra Kanungo, Barindra Kumar Ghosh and Vinayak Savarkar.

 After the war Pulin's term was reduced and he was released from jail in 1918 but kept in house arrest for another year.
 In 1919, when he was totally released, he once again tried to revive the activities of the Samiti.
 The organization had been banned and its members were scattered here and there, and there was only a lukewarm response.
 At the Nagpur Congress and later at Kolkata, the majority of the surviving revolutionaries accepted in principle the leadership of Mohandas Gandhi and decided to support the Non-Cooperation Movement.
 Pulin, however, remained a steadfast and declined to comprise with ideals and refused to accept the leadership of Mohandas Gandhi.
 As the Samiti was then a banned outfit, he founded the Bharat Sevak Sangh in 1920 to carry on the revolutionary activities.
 Under the patronage of barrister S.R.Das he publishes two periodicals Hak Katha and Swaraj through which he began to spread the revolutionary ideas.
 He began to criticize the Congress policy of non-violence.
 The Samiti continued to exist in secrecy, however, his differences with the Samiti began to surface.
 He severed all his links with the Samiti, dissolved Bharat Sevak Sangha and retired from active politics in 1922.

 In 1928, he founded the Bangiya Byayam Samiti, at Mechhuabazar in Kolkata.
 It was an institute of physical culture and effectively an akhada where he began to train young men in stick wielding, swordplay and wrestling.
+He would also train in Judo and jujutsu under the dual tutelage of Shinzo Takagaki and Jinnosuke Sano.

 Later life

 He came under the influence of a yogi and the feeling of non-attachment grew in him.
-He married & had three sons & two daughters.
+He married and had three sons and two daughters.
 After that time till date Bangiya Byayam samiti was successfully run by his second son Sourendra till date 2005.
-Presently his grand sons Biswaranjan & Manishranjan are seeking professional& governmental help to rebuild the ideals of PulinBihari.
+Presently his grand sons Biswaranjan and Manishranjan are seeking professional and governmental help to rebuild the ideals of PulinBihari.
 At that time Swami Satyananda Giri and his friends used to frequent his place and hold satsangs at a nearby cottage.